-Student vlogger Ananya has some great advice to help you find a summer job (even during the chaos of COVID-19) as well as some important information you need to know for these jobs, like what kind of pay you can expect.
-Check out the video to learn more and find a written list of all her suggestions below that you can copy to guide you in your job search.
+Student vlogger Ananya has some great advice to help you find a summer job as well as some important information you need to know for these jobs, like what kind of pay you can expect.
+Check out the video to learn more and find a list of all her suggestions below that you can use to guide you in your job search.

 Summer job opportunities for students

 - Grocery stores

 - Plant nurseries